 1. Based on UE indicated preferences, UE subscription data and network policies, or any combination of them, the NG CN determines whether MO only mode is applied for the UE and indicates it to the UE during registration signaling.
 The UE and core network re-initiates (or exits) the MO only mode at subsequent registration signalling.

-2. A UE in MO only mode is characterized by the UE performing periodic registration (with potentially a very long periodic registration timer), but not listening to CN paging.
+2. A UE in MO only mode is characterized by the UE performing periodic registration (with potentially a very long periodic registration timer), but not listening to paging.

 NOTE 2: Even for periodic registration the UE needs to ensure that the UE is properly registered.

+NOTE X: In case the UE is in MO only mode then CN needs to inform RAN that the UE will not listening to paging.
+E.g RAN can decide to never keep an inactive MO only mode UE in RRC Inactive state.

 3. The core network does not attempt to page a UE in MO only mode and hence the UE is only reachable from the core network when the UE initiates communication during the time the UE stays in CN connected mode.

 Editor's note: For a UE in CN idle, it is FFS whether MT data is stored/buffered in the core network, and whether additional functionality e.g. equivalent to an active time is required.